A burst pipe is a plumbing emergency that often occurs in Australian households.

 How To Find A Burst Pipe And Fix It

-Locating the burst pipe can be challenging, especially if hidden behind a wall or underground.
-To find the pipe, look for signs of water damage like water stains or mould growth.
+Locating the burst pipe can be challenging, especially if it is hidden behind a wall or underground.
+To find the pipe, look for signs of water damage, like water stains or mould growth.
 A moisture meter or thermal camera can also help pinpoint the leak’s exact location.
-However, if you need more confidence locating the burst pipe, contact your local professional plumbers immediately.
+However, if you need more confidence in locating the burst pipe, contact your local professional plumbers immediately.

-Attempting to fix a burst pipe or conduct any major plumbing work can be dangerous and may cause further damage.
-It’s always recommended to call a licensed plumber who has the proper training and equipment to repair the pipe safely and effectively.
+Trying to fix a burst pipe or do major plumbing work yourself can be risky and might make things worse.
+It’s best to call a licensed plumber, equipped and trained to handle repairs safely and correctly.

 Alternatively, a pipe clamp can be used as a temporary fix until a professional can make a permanent repair.